Trump Administration Considering 'Travel Ban' On Guatemalans After Asylum Snub

 Like the Trump administration's previous bans against several Muslim-majority nations, any action taken against Guatemala is likely to trigger a legal battle.

 But that threat is unlikely to sway Trump.
-He reminded a group of conservative youth on Tuesday that his administration eventually won the nearly year and a half legal fight over a revised version of that first travel ban in the Supreme Court.
+He reminded a group of conservative youths on Tuesday that his administration eventually won the nearly year-and-a-half-long legal fight over a revised version of that first travel ban in the Supreme Court.

 "People don't realize we won the ban," Trump said Tuesday.